michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Storage Blob storage.
 The storage account type is General-purpose V2.
 When photos are uploaded, they must be processed to produce and save a mobile-friendly version of the image.
 The process to produce a mobile-friendly version of the image must start in less than one minute.
 You need to design the process that starts the photo processing.
-Solution: Move photo processing to an Azure Function triggered from the blob upload.
+Solution: <b>Move photo processing to an Azure Function triggered from the blob upload.</b>
 Does the solution meet the goal?
 YES - Azure Storage events allow applications to react to events.
 Common Blob storage event scenarios include image or video processing, search indexing, or any file- oriented workflow.
 Events are pushed using Azure Event Grid to subscribers such as Azure Functions, Azure Logic Apps, or even to your own http listener.
 Note: Only storage accounts of kind StorageV2 (general purpose v2) and BlobStorage support event integration.
 Storage (general purpose v1) does not support integration with Event Grid.